 Their operating system is very straightforward: Airbnb offers available lodgings based on your city of choice, your set dates of travel and the number of travelers.
-You will be recommended housings based on your budget, localization in the city, and the type of housing.
+You will be recommended housings based on your budget, localization in the city, and type of housing.

-Our choice of apartments and opinions
+Our choice of apartments and our reviews

 While in Tokyo, we chose to lodge in an apartment close to the Otsuka station, an area conveniently located on the northern part of Yamanote.
 The building of a few floors had a very occidental architecture in one of the rooms and more of a Japanese style in the other with a separate kitchen, lounge/dining room, and a balcony.

 In Osaka, Umeda was a pleasant choice thanks to ideal location and its incredibly modern apartment in a 39-floor building (only 5 months old).
 Each accommodation was fully equipped with ovens and stoves in the kitchen, bathtubs and washing machines in the bathrooms.
 In addition, bicycles were also provided.

 Here are the apartments where we stayed during this trip: